TITLE: Youth Center Program Specialist – 2gether N Color

-REPORTS TO: Satellite Program Manager
+REPORTS TO: Youth Center Operations Manager

-SALARY RANGE: $15-$17 per hour DOE
+SALARY RANGE: Non-Exempt, $20-$24 per hour + Benefits

 DEADLINE TO APPLY: Open until filled